PhilippePH/SoftwareEngineeringTRXStar/README.md

 ## Roadmap
 We're excited to share some potential changes and improvements we're considering for future releases of the project, but we also welcome and encourage contributions from our community, so feel free to share your ideas and help us shape the direction of this project:

-- Use service worker to create a comprehensive offline experience up until YouTube pages
+- Utilise service worker to create a comprehensive offline experience up until YouTube pages
 - Pre-load YouTube videos during rest section
 - Implement server-side rendering to improve performance and SEO